bregmanh/Image-Recognition-and-Homography-Transformation/README.md

 # Image Recognition and Stitching

 This  is one of my assignments for the smart Structure Technology Class at the University of Waterloo.
-I learned about RANSAC (estimate parameters of a mathematical model from a set of observed data that contains outliers) about subsequently was able to use feature recognition to measure distances on an image as well as perform image stitching.
+I learned about RANSAC (estimate parameters of a mathematical model from a set of observed data that contains outliers) and subsequently was able to use feature recognition to measure distances on an image as well as perform image stitching.

 ## Part 1: Theory Practice